-Moreover, its well-known schools and colleges provide diverse academic programs, and the cost of living is lower than in other big cities.
-Thanks to the distinct French-speaking atmosphere, students can improve their learning experience by immersing themselves in a culturally and linguistically diverse setting.
+Moreover, Quebec’s well-known universities and colleges provide a wide range of academic programs, and many students find the province comparatively affordable by North American standards.
+Thanks to its distinct French-speaking atmosphere, students can enrich their learning experience by immersing themselves in a culturally and linguistically diverse setting.
 That’s why this article will explore some of Quebec’s top universities where students can pursue their studies in the future.
-Let’s take a look from these schools below!
+Let’s take a look at these schools below!

 Top Universities in Quebec for International Students